How to Read CSV File in Excel (5 Quick Tricks)

 Read More: How to Open CSV with Delimiter in Excel

-If you have other space delimiters (e.g. tab or semicolons) inside your CSV file or if you’re a user of the Excel web version, this method might be fruitful.
+If you have other space delimiters (e.g. tab or semicolons) inside your CSV file or if you’re a user of the Excel web version, this method might be suitable.

-• Primarily, you have to select and copy the texts by pressing CTRL + C on the keyboard.
+• Select the text to import and copy it by pressing CTRL + C on the keyboard.

 selecting and copying data from csv file

-• Next, just go to the B4 cell (you can choose according to yours) in a new worksheet and press CTRL + V to paste the texts.
+• Go to cell B4 (or your choice of starting cell) in a new worksheet and press CTRL + V to paste the copied text.

 pasting data in output cell